LinsiLin/Face-Recognition/README.md

-# Face Recognition by Eigenface
+# Facial Recognition by Eigenface
 ## Matlab Fast Prototyping
 A face recognition system using Eigenface algorithm.